 Charlie was an older thoroughbred mare that an owner surrender and full of personality.
 She seemed to be on a good track to rehabilitation, but what happened we could not have prepared for.
 We visited the vet one day and discovered a fractured tooth.
 All of her vitals were good so we were told to put her on antibiotics and keep an eye on her.
 We got her home and got her off the trailer to find that she was no longer willing to stand.
 Within 20 minutes she passed without assistance.
 The best idea as to what happened is that she had a weak spot in a major artery in her abdomen and it ruptured during the trailer ride home.
 Our vet told us it was nothing that could be prepared for and it was just a ticking time bomb.
 We miss Charlie greatly.

 Salsa came in with Tequila as a wild, abandoned donkey.
 She was also very overweight and had foundered badly multiple times.
 We had xrays done of her hooves and we were appalled at what we found.
-There was no way she would ever be comfortable again, despite the best foot care we could get.
+There was no way she would ever be comfortable again, despite the best hoof care we could get.
 We consulted our vet and 2 farriers, and everyone was in agreement.
-Euthanasia was the best option because she would never have a quality life.
+Euthanasia was the best option because she would never have any quality life.
 We are very thankful that Tequila was not in the same situation as her mother, but very sad that they are no longer together.
 We use Salsa's story to help educate others on the importance of nutrition management and hoof care for donkeys and horses alike.